AdnanLaswad/AdventOfCode2017/Day18/readme.md

 ## Solution

-- in [Haskell](./Day18.hs) - using STM right now but not 100% sure if the deadlock detection is actually good
+- in [Haskell](./Day18.hs) - using STM/TChan to communicate between two threads